lotusnprod/lotus-processor/doc/README.makefile.md

 ### Curating the data

 Once done, you can do the `curating` steps of your initial data.
-If you are in a hurry, following command will do everything:
+The following command will run all the curation tasks:

 ```console
 make curating
 ```

-Globally, `curating` is divided in three steps:
+`curating` is divided in three steps:

 - `curating-1-integrating`: integrates all previously gathered data
-- `curating-editing`: will perform the editing (cleaning) of the data
+- `curating-editing`: will perform the editing (cleaning) of the data through the three following steps:
-- `curating-3-integrating`: will perform the integration of cleaned data with initial data

-Globally, `curating-editing` is also divided in three steps:

     - `curating-editing-structure`: will perform the curation of the structures
     - `curating-editing-organism`: will perform the curation of the organisms
     - `curating-editing-reference`: will perform the curation of the references
+- `curating-3-integrating`: will perform the integration of cleaned data with initial data

 Each curation step for each object is divided in more substeps.
 Fore more advanced details please see [the makefile](../Makefile).